 The first way you can get your hands on cheaper train tickets to Maidstone is by using a Railcard.
 If you travel more than a few times a year, buying an eligible Railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do in once you get there.
 To see the different types of railcards, eligibility requirements and to buy one online, check out our Railcards page.

 Another way to save money on train tickets to Maidstone is by purchasing an Advance ticket.
 In most cases, the earlier you book Advance tickets, the more you will benefit from cheap fares to Maidstone.
-Advance tickets typically go on sale 12 weeks in advance, so if you are off to hit the shops, see the delights of Leeds Castle or have a night out with friends pencilled in the calendar, simply look out for the “Advance ticket” type when you search for tickets using our Journey Planner or sign up to our Ticket alert to find out as soon as your tickets go on sale.
+Advance tickets typically go on sale 12 weeks in advance, so if you are off to hit the shops, see the delights of Leeds Castle or have a night out with friends pencilled in the calendar, simply lookout for the “Advance ticket” type when you search for tickets using our Journey Planner.
 Make sure you book these tickets as early as possible, because the longer you wait, the more the price can go up.

 You could also travel at Off-Peak periods, buy Return train tickets instead of two singles and catch the train with 3-9 friends and benefit from a GroupSave discount.
 To find out more, visit our types of train tickets page and see useful ways to get the best value train fares.